pvdz/preval/tests/cases/arr_mutation/static_push_one_two.md

 ## Todos triggered

-- (todo) arr mutation may be able to inline this method: tmpCallCompVal
+- (todo) arr mutation may be able to inline this method: tmpMCF
-- (todo) arr mutation may be able to inline this method: tmpCallCompVal$1
+- (todo) arr mutation may be able to inline this method: tmpMCF$1

 ## Globals